 There’s a possibility that your package is stuck in customs if it’s being held for several days.
-Consider checking with your 3PL or shipping carrier for confirmation.
+Consider checking with your 3PL or shipping courier for confirmation.

 Have customs lost my package?

-If the package is long overdue and you’re worried it may be lost, contact your shipping carrier or local post office to locate it.
+If the package is long overdue and you’re worried it may be lost, contact your shipping courier or local post office to locate it.

 Will my package be detained for long?

 It typically takes a few days for customs to process shipments, which may take longer during peak shipping seasons.

 What do I do if my package gets stuck in customs?

 If you think your package is stuck in customs, contact your shipping courier to confirm whether it’s really stuck.
 Next, you might need to sort out your paperwork or pay missing duties and taxes depending on what the customs update says,